ch8n/DataStructure-in-Kotlin/src/main/kotlin/linkedlist/readme.md

 ## :hand: About
 Hola Amigos! 🙌, welcome to my Kotlin Data-structure playground!
-Here I'm doing my research and learning on data structures, you are welcome to explore around 👩‍💻
+Here I'm doing my learning and research on data structures and implementing them myself using Kotlin, you are welcome to explore around 👩‍💻

 Do let me know if you find something useful or want to suggest some improvement also don't forget to checkout of blogs at [`chetangupta.net`](https://chetangupta.net/)